 On Eve Of Historic Remote Votes In The House, Republicans Sue To Block The Move

-More than 20 Republican members of Congress and constituents will sue House Speaker Nancy Pelosi and other officials in federal court to block proxy voting, arguing the practice is unconstitutional, according to House Minority Leader Kevin McCarthy.
+More than 20 Republican members of Congress and constituents are suing House Speaker Nancy Pelosi and other officials in federal court to block proxy voting, arguing the practice is unconstitutional, according to House Minority Leader Kevin McCarthy.

 Earlier this month the House approved new rules that allowed remote voting and hearings for the first time in the chamber's history.
 Under the changes a member can vote on behalf of up to 10 colleagues who are unable to travel to the Capitol during the coronavirus pandemic.